Oren Burbank Cheney: Maine State Seminary

 The charter petition paid particular attention to fellow Maine colleges, Bowdoin and Colby College in Brunswick and Waterville, respectively.
 Cheney wrote specifically with regard to the two colleges:We do not propose an Academy [referring to Colby College (then Waterville Academy)], but a school of higher order, between a college [referring to Bowdoin College] and an Academy.
 We shall petition the state legislature to suitably endow, as well as incorporate, such an institution.
 We know our claim is good and intend openly and manfully and we trust in a Christian spirit to press it.
 If we fail next winter, we shall try another legislature.
 If we fail on a second trial, we shall try a third and a fourth.The Maine State Seminary was founded on the principles of egalitarianism and scholarship.
 It opened officially in 1865 with one hundred and thirty-seven students and three societies: the Literary Fraternity, Philomathean Society and Ladies' Athenaeum.
 The school gained a reputation of exacting academic standards and for educating the working class of Maine.
 The college stood in firm contrast to Bowdoin College in that it advocated for equality and equal access.
 However, the relationship between the two colleges is complex.
 The only college Cheney would oversee was Bowdoin, he served as an overseer from 1860 to 1867.
 In 1860, Cheney delivered the graduating dress to a class of fifteen male students, stressing "impact in a changing world."

 Benjamin Bates began to aggressively fund the college due to its increased status in Americana academia and values.
-He extended a principle $50,000 dollars to Cheney and at the end of his life, his overall contributions amounted to nearly $300,000.
+He extended a principal $50,000 to Cheney and at the end of his life, his overall contributions amounted to nearly $300,000.